 Most folks nowadays get to experience old-time general stores only through the magic of books and movies.
 But if you venture off of Route 50 and head into the heart of Cambridge, you can still get a taste of the real thing.
-Simmons Center Market is celebrating its 80th anniversary this year.
+Simmons Center Market has been around for more than 80 years now.

 The store’s name honors the memory of the late James “Jimmy” Simmons, who was born on remote Hoopers Island and moved to Cambridge in 1930, when he was a teenager.
 He was all of 24 when he decided to launch his own business.
 He cashed in a life insurance policy to the tune of $52 and then spent that whole nest egg on start-up inventory.

 I am doubting that anyone in town back then expected that this new grocery store with its shoestring budget would one day rank as a treasured local institution.
 I am doubting, too, that anyone dreamed that the youngster behind the counter would prove himself time and again as a trailblazer in his field.

 On opening day in 1937, Center Market stood just where it stands today, at 600 Race Street.
 The store was much smaller then.
 There was no second floor on the building, and half of the first floor belonged to a confectionary shop.
 According to family legend, the first customer was a neighborly sort named Dan Marshall, who owned a business across the street.

 Today, Simmons Center Market is owned by one of Jimmy’s grandsons, Ricky Travers, and Ricky’s wife, Rosi.
 Lots of other family members work in the store, too, enough to touch on four different generations, in fact.
 At a 2017 presentation at the local historical society where Ricky recounted the history of the business, he noted that people who are interested in the operations of small businesses sometimes ask him about his strategy for finding good help.

 Ricky likes to reply in deadpan fashion: “We grow our own.”